 Purpose and goals

-The overall purpose of Copenhagen School of Global Health is to coordinate and improve health research and training at the University of Copenhagen, in collaboration with local and global partners, and to promote health and development by research- and evidence based interventions against major health problems affecting low- and middle income societies.
+The overall purpose of School of Global Health - University of Copenhagen is to coordinate and improve health research and training at the University of Copenhagen, in collaboration with local and global partners, and to promote health and development by research- and evidence based interventions against major health problems affecting low- and middle income societies.

-The purpose and goals of the Copenhagen School of Global Health will be achieved through:
+The purpose and goals of School of Global Health - University of Copenhagen will be achieved through:

 Facilitating coordination and collaboration between Danish universities, private sector, Ministry of Foreign Affairs and non-governmental organizations focusing on knowledge sharing and applied research to reduce the disease burden in low- and middle income countries;